riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

     .. py:attribute:: DNNLikelihood.Histfactory.output_folder

          Path (either relative to the code execution folder or absolute) where output files are saved.
-         The __init__ method automatically converts the path into an absolute path.
+         The input is automatically converted into an absolute path.
          If no output folder is specified, ``output_folder`` is set to the code execution folder.

             - **type**: ``str`` or ``None``